The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 It's the contact-finding layer for small agencies and solo prospectors who want usable local and niche B2B data without the SaaS treadmill.
 You can see all Lead Scrape features for the full field list and integrations.

-Pros: flat-rate pricing from $97 a year; desktop install with no per-seat SaaS fees; strong for local and niche B2B prospecting; no annual contract lock-in.
-Cons: not a cloud CRM platform; no built-in intent data; database scale differs from enterprise tools.
+Pros: flat-rate from $97 a year, a desktop install with no per-seat fees, strong on local and niche B2B prospecting, and no lock-in beyond the year you paid for.
+Cons: it isn't a cloud CRM platform, there's no built-in intent data, and the scale doesn't match an enterprise database.

-What I found comparing ZoomInfo and Lead Scrape in practice
+How ZoomInfo and Lead Scrape compare in practice

-To get a feel for the gap, I ran a deliberately ordinary brief through Lead Scrape: every restaurant in San Diego.
-You hand it an industry and a city, and it goes after the venues themselves.
-The Standard edition returned roughly 1,500 of them and Business around 4,000, each record already stitched together from multiple B2B directories and stripped of duplicates, with the built-in verifier silently removing dead email addresses before anything reached my spreadsheet.
-No credit counter ran down while it worked.
+To get a feel for the gap, take the example search we publish across this site: every restaurant in San Diego.
+It is one search rather than a benchmark, and the same one referenced on our other comparison pages.
+You hand Lead Scrape an industry and a city, and it goes after the venues themselves.
+The Standard edition returns roughly 1,500 of them and Business around 4,000, each record already stitched together from multiple B2B directories and stripped of duplicates, with the built-in verifier removing dead email addresses before anything reaches the export.
+No credit counter runs down while it works.

-So the useful takeaway is not a scoreboard of row counts, since the two are not even answering the same question.
+So there's no scoreboard of row counts to take from this, since the two aren't answering the same question.
 If your list is small local businesses, an industry-and-location extractor like Lead Scrape is built for exactly that job.
-If you are chasing named decision-makers inside mid-market or enterprise accounts, ZoomInfo and the other people-first databases will out-serve it every time.
+Go after named decision-makers inside mid-market or enterprise accounts and ZoomInfo and the other people-first databases will out-serve it every time.

 A fair caveat before you lean on any of this: it was a single industry in a single city.
 Read those Lead Scrape counts as a rough sense of how each model behaves in the wild, not a benchmark you can pin on either brand.